pingcap/docs-cn/tidb-configuration-file.md

 - Controls from which engine TiDB allows to read data.
 - Default value: ["tikv", "tiflash", "tidb"], indicating that the engine is automatically selected by the optimizer.
 - Value options: Any combinations of "tikv", "tiflash", and "tidb", for example, ["tikv", "tidb"] or ["tiflash", "tidb"]

+## instance

+### `tidb_enable_collect_execution_info`

+- This configuration controls whether to record the execution information of each operator in the slow query log.
+- Default value: `true`
+- Before v6.1.0, this configuration is set by `enable-collect-execution-info`.

+### `tidb_enable_slow_log`

+- This configuration is used to control whether to enable the slow log feature.
+- Default value: `true`
+- Value options: `true` or `false`
+- Before v6.1.0, this configuration is set by `enable-slow-log`.

+### `tidb_slow_log_threshold`

+- This configuration is used to output the threshold value of the time consumed by the slow log.
+When the time consumed by a query is larger than this value, this query is considered as a slow log and its log is output to the slow query log.
+- Default value: `300`
+- Range: `[-1, 9223372036854775807]`
+- Unit: Milliseconds
+- Before v6.1.0, this configuration is set by `slow-threshold`.

+### `tidb_record_plan_in_slow_log`

+- This configuration is used to control whether to include the execution plan of slow queries in the slow log.
+- Default value: `1`
+- Value options: `1` (enabled, default) or `0` (disabled).
+- The value of this configuration will initialize the value of system variable [`tidb_record_plan_in_slow_log`](/system-variables.md#tidb_record_plan_in_slow_log)
+- Before v6.1.0, this configuration is set by `record-plan-in-slow-log`.

+### `tidb_force_priority`

+- This configuration is used to change the default priority for statements executed on a TiDB server.
+- Default value: `NO_PRIORITY`
+- The default value `NO_PRIORITY` means that the priority for statements is not forced to change.
+Other options are `LOW_PRIORITY`, `DELAYED`, and `HIGH_PRIORITY` in ascending order.
+- Before v6.1.0, this configuration is set by `force-priority`.

+### `max_connections`

+- The maximum number of connections permitted for a single TiDB instance.
+It can be used for resources control.
+- Default value: `0`
+- Range: `[0, 100000]`
+- The default value `0` means no limit.
+When the value of this variable is larger than `0`, and the number of connections reaches the value, the TiDB server will reject new connections from clients.
+- The value of this configuration will initialize the value of system variable [`max_connections`](/system-variables.md#max_connections)
+- Before v6.2.0, this configuration is set by `max-server-connections`.

+### `tidb_memory_usage_alarm_ratio`

+- TiDB triggers an alarm when the memory usage of tidb-server instance exceeds a certain threshold.
+The valid value for this configuration item ranges from `0` to `1`.
+If it is configured as `0` or `1`, this alarm feature is disabled.
+- Default value: `0.8`
+- When the memory usage alarm is enabled, if [`server-memory-quota`](/tidb-configuration-file.md#server-memory-quota-new-in-v409) is not set, then the threshold of memory usage is ```the `memory-usage-alarm-ratio` value * the system memory size```; if `server-memory-quota` is set to a value greater than 0, then the threshold of memory usage is ```the `memory-usage-alarm-ratio` value * the `server-memory-quota` value```.
+- When TiDB detects that the memory usage of the tidb-server instance exceeds the threshold, it considers that there might be a risk of OOM.
+Therefore, it records the following information to the directory [`tmp-storage-path/record`](/tidb-configuration-file.md#tmp-storage-path):
+    - Top 10 SQL statements with the highest memory usage
+    - Top 10 SQL statements with the longest running time
+    - The heap profile among all SQL statements currently being executed

+    It then outputs a log containing the keyword `tidb-server has the risk of OOM`.

+- The value of this configuration will initialize the value of system variable [`tidb_memory_usage_alarm_ratio`](/system-variables.md#tidb_memory_usage_alarm_ratio)
+- Before v6.1.0, this configuration is set by `memory-usage-alarm-ratio`.

+### `tidb_enable_ddl`

+- This configuration controls whether the corresponding TiDB instance can run DDL statements or not.
+- Default value: `true`
+- Possible values: `OFF`, `ON`
+- The value of this configuration will initialize the value of the system variable [`tidb_enable_ddl`](/system-variables.md#tidb_enable_ddl)
+- Before v6.3.0, this configuration is set by `run-ddl`.

 ## proxy-protocol